 Elephants are considered lucky in China, while in India, they’re connected to the elephant-headed Hindu god of beginnings, Ganesh.
 This little elephant makes for a nice wee piece of home decor, while its upward-pointed trunk is said to bring energy, luck, prosperity, and strength.

 These 18K gold-plated wishbone earrings are sure to become her lucky charm.
 They’re simple, classy, and sparkly, and arrive in a little “Tiffany” blue gift box.
 They’d make a beautiful farewell gift, pre-exam gift, or new job gift.
 They’re also nickel-free, lead-free, and hypoallergenic.

 In Chile, it’s believed that “chanchitos” – or little pigs – bring good luck, especially three-legged chanchitos.
-These adorable little clay piggies are commonly given to friends as a token of goodwill and love.
+These adorable little metal piggies are commonly given to friends as a token of goodwill and love.

 The perfect good luck gift is one that you can carry on you when you need positive energy the most.
 This white porcelain pebble is a simple but heartwarming charm and is small and flat enough to fit in a handbag or back pocket.